Why a 5.5" Octave?

 This isn’t magic.

-It’s simply the right tool for your hands.
+It’s simply the right fit for your hands.

 Do You Actually Need Narrow Keys?